-When evaluating a law firm it is important to consider whether the cases they list are cases they did or they are merely parroting recoveries by others.
-The cases we discuss here are cases in which our firm, together with our heroic clients, has recently completed settlement.
+When evaluating a law firm by information on its website, it is extremely important to consider whether it is simply listing cases others did, as opposed to listing Medicare fraud cases in which they were attorneys of record and represented the whistleblowers.
+The cases we discuss here are Medicare fraud and other healthcare fraud cases in which our firm, together with our heroic clients, have recently completed.

-Nolan Auerbach cases break each year and we have a long history of successfully completed healthcare fraud qui tam cases.
-The following are descriptions of some of Nolan Auerbach’s completed cases:
+Nolan Auerbach & White cases break each year and we have a long history of successfully completed healthcare fraud qui tam cases in which we represented whistleblowers.
+The following are descriptions of some of Nolan Auerbach & White’s completed cases:

 Our clients’ cases against Schwarz Pharma and a subsidiary, Kremers Urban, resulted in a $22 million dollar recovery, generated from allegations that the Defendants submitted false quarterly reports to the government related to a pair of drugs, Deponit and Hyoscyamine Sulfate Extended Release (Hyoscyamine Sulfate ER).
 The Complaints alleged that Schwarz and Kremers misrepresented the regulatory status of both drugs and failed to advise CMS that these unapproved drugs did not qualify for coverage under federal healthcare programs.